ni/instrumentstudio-plugins/.github/PULL_REQUEST_TEMPLATE.md

-# Justification

-TODO: Describe why this change is required or what problem it solves.
-If work-item/issue-tracking links are included, provide some details about them.

-# Implementation

-TODO: Describe how the change addresses the problem.
-Consider factors such as complexity, alternative solutions, performance impact, etc. Consider listing files with important changes or comment on them directly in the pull request.

-# Testing
+- [ ] This contribution adheres to [CONTRIBUTING.md](https://github.com/ni/instrumentstudio-plugins/blob/main/CONTRIBUTING.md).

+TODO: Check the above box with an 'x' indicating you've read and followed [CONTRIBUTING.md](https://github.com/ni/instrumentstudio-plugins/blob/main/CONTRIBUTING.md).

+### What does this Pull Request accomplish?

+TODO: Include high-level description of the changes in this pull request.

+### Why should this Pull Request be merged?

+TODO: Justify why this contribution should be part of the project.

+### What testing has been done?

-TODO: Detail the testing done to ensure this submission meets requirements.
-Include automated/manual test additions or modifications, testing done on a local build, private CI run results, and additional testing not covered by automatic pull request validation.
+TODO: Detail what testing has been done to ensure this submission meets requirements.